Robert Alesch

 Robert Alesch (6 March 1906 – 25 January 1949) was a Catholic priest and collaborator with Nazi Germany during the Second World War.

 Biography

 Alesch was born 6 March 1906 in Aspelt, Luxembourg.
 He claimed that his father was a Lorraine French patriot, who was tortured by the Germans in 1917.

 Priesthood

 Alesch relocated to Freiburg to study theology and was ordained in 1933 and settled in France in 1935.
 He was named vicar at La Varenne-Saint-Hilaire, parish of Saint-Maur, in the Paris region.
 From the beginning of the Nazi occupation, he passed himself off as an opponent of the Germans, particularly during his Sunday sermons.
-He saw the Occupation, however, as an opportunity to earn money and offered his service to the Gestapo in 1941.
+He saw the occupation, however, as an opportunity to earn money and offered his service to the Abwehr in 1941.